-Figure 29 - Heating Element (with gasket)
+Heating Element (with gasket)

 Check your water heater's data plate for the correct wattage and voltage.
-Heating elements are available your local plumber supplier.
+Heating elements are available at most hardware stores.

-Figure 30 - Element Wrench
+Element Wrench

 - Some regular sockets (1 1/2 inch) may work, but regular sockets are often beveled and may slip.
-Inexpensive element wrenches are available at your local plumber supplier. - Garden hose to drain the tank - Hand dishwashing soap to lubricate the gasket - A clean cloth to clean the threaded opening - A flat blade and a Phillips screwdriver
+Inexpensive element wrenches are available at local hardware stores. - Garden hose to drain the tank - Hand dishwashing soap to lubricate the gasket

+- A clean cloth to clean the threaded opening - A flat blade and a Phillips screwdriver